Highlights of the News:

 Source: Coindesk X

-The agency has a special cryptoasset audit program to fight the increasing problem with 35 auditors.
+The agency has a special asset audit program to fight the increasing problem with 35 auditors.
 They have audited over 230 taxpayer files in the last three years, retrieving over $100 million in unpaid taxes.

-Despite the substantial sums involved, no criminal charges have been laid in cryptocrrency tax cases since 2020.
+Despite the substantial sums involved, no criminal charges have been laid in cryptocurrency tax cases since 2020.
 The CRA says most cases are handled civilly because investigations often require complex cross-border evidence and lengthy cooperation with foreign entities.

 A major component of the crackdown involves a high-profile investigation into Vancouver-based NFT platform Dapper Labs.

-In September, the CRA secured a rare “unnamed persons requirement” order—only the second one ever issued against a Canadian crypto firm—compelling the company to provide user information.
+In September, the CRA secured a rare “unnamed persons requirement” order—only the second one ever issued against a Canadian firm—compelling the company to provide user information.

 Initially, the agency sought data on 18,000 Dapper users, but negotiations narrowed the request to 2,500 accounts.